alexbishop/zig-rbtree/README.md

 An extensible implementation of augmented red-black trees in the Zig programming language.

-**Note:** This package was written for zig version 0.14.0.
+**Note:** This package is written for zig version 0.14.0.

 For some further documentation, see https://alexbishop.github.io/zig-rbtree

-For intructions on how to use this package in your own code, see the [Releases page](https://github.com/alexbishop/zig-rbtree/releases).
+For instructions on how to use this package in your code, see the [Releases page](https://github.com/alexbishop/zig-rbtree/releases).

 ## Tests